GaloisInc/crucible/doc/java-llvm.md

 Like all of the functions for Java and LLVM analysis, the first two parameters indicate what code to analyze.
 The third parameter is used for compositional verification, as described in the next section.
-For now, assume that it is always the empty list.
+For now, the empty list works fine.
 The final parameter describes the specification of the code to be analyzed, built out of commands of type `JavaSetup` or `LLVMSetup`.
 In most cases, this parameter will be a `do` block containing a sequence of commands of this